guettli/git-tips/README.md

 ## `git diff` of pull-request

-Imagine you work on a branch which is a pull-request.
+Imagine you work on a branch that backs a pull request.

 You want to see all changes of your pull-request.